 - Caution: if a baby under 1 year has a fever, never overdress or bundle up.
 Reason: babies can get over-heated more easily than older children.

 - Caution: do not give a baby under 3 months any fever medicine.
 Most of these babies will need to be seen.

 - For fevers 100°-102° F (37.8° - 39°C), fever meds are not needed.
 Reason: fevers in this range help the body fight the infection.
 Fevers turn on the body's imune system.
 Fevers don't cause any discomfort.

 - Fever meds are mainly needed for fevers higher than 102° F (39° C).

 - Give an acetaminophen product (such as Tylenol).

 - Another choice is an ibuprofen product (such as Advil) if over 6 months old.

-- Goal of treatment: Bring the temperature down to a comfortable level.
+- Goal of treatment: keep the fever at a helpful level.
 Most often, the fever meds lower the fever by 2° to 3° F (1 - 1.5° C).
 They do not bring it down to normal.
 It takes 1 or 2 hours to see the effect.

 - Your child can return to child care after the fever is gone.
 Your child should feel well enough to join in normal activities.

 What to Expect: